LauraArmstrong.studio

 ‘Unleashed’ represents an elemental force which has burst free from its constriction.
 The energy unleashed is on the move.

-This sculpture utilizes a critical, 5-degree mortise tenon joint that provides stability when assembled, yet allows the sculpture to disassemble easily for transport.
+This sculpture utilizes a critical element -- a 5-degree Morse taper -- to create a joint that provides stability when assembled, yet allows the sculpture to disassemble easily for transport.

 'Unleashed' was created by The A-B-C Collaborative (Armstrong-Bastas-Crouchet), and getting this creative team together was handy since we all reside in the Austin, TX, area.

-William Bastas was particularly instrumental in the joint’s design and execution.
-Bastas devised an approach for the joint design which allowed Laura’s sculptural vision to come to fruition.
+William Bastas was particularly instrumental in the Morse taper design and execution.
+Bastas determined that this approach for the joint would allow Laura’s sculptural vision to come to fruition.
 Additionally, Bastas’s ability to have just the right stock on hand for a project is uncanny…

 John Crouchet’s willingness to lend his time and shop for the creation of the joint is only yet another generosity of spirit from that seemingly endless well.